pyxem/kikuchipy/doc/source/visualizing_patterns.rst

 Visualizing patterns
 ====================

-The :py:class:`~kikuchipy.signals.ebsd.EBSD` object has a powerful and versatile :py:meth:`~hyperspy.signal.BaseSignal.plot` method provided by HyperSpy, and its uses are greatly detailed in the `HyperSpy user guide
+The :class:`~kikuchipy.signals.ebsd.EBSD` object has a powerful and versatile :meth:`~hyperspy.signal.BaseSignal.plot` method provided by HyperSpy, and its uses are greatly detailed in the `HyperSpy user guide
 <http://hyperspy.org/hyperspy-doc/current/user_guide/visualisation.html>`_.
 This
-section details example uses specific to :py:class:`~kikuchipy.signals.ebsd.EBSD` objects.
+section details example uses specific to :class:`~kikuchipy.signals.ebsd.EBSD` objects.

 .. note::